HamzaM3/indicatrice/readme.md

 - a boolean
 - null or undefined
 - an array of JSON-able
-- an object of JSON-able
+- an object of JSON-able with string keys

 ## API